lnkn/blog/src/pages/Funfetti_Cookies/index.md

 lead: Sprinkles of joy are just ahead.
 ---

-Have you ever taken a bite of something and been transported back to a childhood memory?
-These cookies do just that.
 This recipe is SO easy and quick, that you are just moments away from cookie heaven.
 With the perfect amount of sprinkles, sugar, and vanilla; these soft and chewy cookies will be your new go to.
 Bake a batch (or two) and enjoy!

 ## The Recipe
 These buttery sprinkle cookies are here to brighten your day.